Fluor-FOS/fluor-fos/README.md

 ## Repository Structure

 The following source files are provided in the repository.
-Upon executing `Main_fluor_gh_f.py`, all other modules are automatically called internally — **do not run the other Python files directly**.
+Upon executing `Main_fluor_gh_f.py`, all other modules are automatically called internally.

 | File | Description |
 |------|-------------|